TuDo-Makerspace/Activity-Indicator/README.md

 w - to write all changes to disk
 ```

-The size of the partition should now be increased to `1.7G`, not allot, but enough to download the necessities for the Activity Indicator to work.
+The size of the partition should now be increased to `1.7G`, only by about `100MB`, but enough to download the necessities for the Activity Indicator to work.

 Finally, complete the resizing of the root partition by entering the following commands: